Complete Guide to Forearm Anatomy: Parts, Names, Functions & Diagram

 Depending on your forearm position, this muscle can rotate your forearm inward (pronation) and outward (supination).

-The brachioradialis works best when you bend your elbow with your forearm positioned halfway between fully turned inward and outward.
+The brachioradialis works best when you bend your elbow with your forearm halfway between fully turned inward and outward.

-When you bend your forearm inward, the brachioradialis muscle helps to turn it outward (supinate) as it bends.
 When your forearm is already turned outward (supinated), it is easier to bend it by turning it inward (pronate).
-It allows for quicker movements when lifting weights slowly.
+It allows quick movements when lifting weights slowly.

 Forearm Anatomy – Pronator Muscles